LeanCat: A Benchmark Suite for Formal Category Theory in Lean (Part I: 1-Categories)

-\item \textbf{Formalization.} For each selected problem, we first use several LLMs to draft Lean 4 statements.
+LeanCat is curated through a three-stage workflow that combines expert selection, LLM-assisted drafting, and rigorous human verification: \begin{enumerate} \item \textbf{Collection.} Three category-theory experts curate candidate problems from established sources (as described above), aiming to cover both core interfaces (e.g., adjunctions, limits/colimits, monads) and representative proof patterns (diagram chasing, universal properties, naturality). \item \textbf{Formalization.} For each selected problem, we first use several LLMs to draft Lean 4 statements.
 The same three category-theory experts then review these drafts and retain only semantically correct formal statements.
-For problems where none of the models produced a correct statement, we organized a three-day workshop at Westlake University, bringing together Lean experts to author the missing statements and (when feasible) corresponding proofs.

-\item \textbf{Review.} Finally, two independent reviewers with strong mathematical backgrounds and Lean expertise perform a full consistency pass, checking compilation, fixing definitional mismatches, and ensuring the formal statement matches the intended mathematical meaning. \end{enumerate}
+For problems where none of the models produced a correct statement, we organized a three-day workshop at Westlake University, bringing together Lean experts to author the missing statements and (when feasible) corresponding proofs. \item \textbf{Review.} Finally, two independent reviewers with strong mathematical backgrounds and Lean expertise perform a full consistency pass, checking compilation, fixing definitional mismatches, and ensuring the formal statement matches the intended mathematical meaning. \end{enumerate}

-\paragraph{Statement-level tasks.} LeanCat is a \emph{statement-level} benchmark: each item consists of a single standalone theorem to prove, rather than a scaffolded sequence of intermediate lemmas that gradually builds toward a final goal.
+\paragraph{Statement-level tasks.} LeanCat is a \emph{statement-level} benchmark: each item consists of a single standalone theorem to prove (see Figure~\ref{fig:sample_task} in Appendix \ref{app:topic_details} for a concrete example), rather than a scaffolded sequence of intermediate lemmas that gradually builds toward a final goal.
 This design aims to evaluate general library-grounded proving capabilities---retrieval, definition management, and abstraction navigation---instead of rewarding problem-specific hint engineering.

 \paragraph{Scope and difficulty.} Overall, LeanCat is \emph{broad} in its topical coverage across category theory, and \emph{deep} in the sense that even short-looking theorems can require layered abstractions and careful use of reusable interfaces, mirroring how mathematicians work inside large formal libraries.